Published:

 Doesn't Blockchain consume an enormous amount of electricity?

 That was true for early systems (Bitcoin).
-Modern enterprise Blockchains and new consensus mechanisms (Proof of Stake) consume no more energy than a conventional web application.
+Modern enterprise Blockchains and new consensus mechanisms (Proof of Stake) avoid the mining energy of Proof of Work; their actual energy use depends on consensus, node count, throughput and infrastructure, and cannot be equated wholesale with a single conventional web application.